How Often Should You Wash Your Dog?

 The reality is that there are no clear rules on how often to wash a dog; frequency of bathing depends on breed, fur, and even the types of activities you and your dog do together.

-If you’ve been searching for an answer to this question for your dog but are struggling to find one, here’s a ground rule: if your dog spends most of his or her time indoors and has short hair, veterinarians say you should bathe them at least every 60 to 90 days.
+If your dog spends most of his or her time indoors and has short hair, veterinarians say you should bathe them at least every 60 to 90 days.

 That’s the bare minimum, though.
-Alternatively, excessive washing can actually be damaging for dogs, especially long haired breeds.
+Excessive washing can be damaging for dogs, especially long-haired breeds.
 Washing too often can strip dog coats of natural oils that insulate, moisturize, and protect the skin.

 Washing every few days, for example, would likely strip your dog’s fur of the oils it needs.
-But where does that leave us?
-Most dogs fall somewhere between the categories described above.
+Most dogs fall somewhere in between.

-For more specificity, we’ve got to look at the key factors below.
+To get more specific, we’ve got to look at the key factors below.

 1. Indoor Dogs Don't Need to Bathe as Often

 If your dog is healthy and spends most of their time indoors, you’re in luck.
-Indoor dogs don’t get particularly dirty because their outside time is monitored.
-Dogs who’s outdoor time is spent on walks with owners, for example, don’t have as freedom to roll around in the mud.
+Indoor dogs don’t get as dirty because their time outside is usually monitored.

 • Excess shedding